 As mentioned, Weaver Dairy Goldens is using a holistic vet.
-Our vet recommends that we use vaccine Nosodes, a homeopathic remedy that provides protection against disease, instead of using vaccines.
+Our vet recommends that we use Nosodes, a homeopathic remedy that provides protection against disease, instead of using vaccines.
 Nosodes do not contain the adjuvants (i.e., Mercury, Aluminum, Polysorbate 80, Antibiotics, etc.) found in vaccines that are required to jump-start the immune system.
 Over-vaccination can result in the development of allergies, autoimmune disease, and cancer that last a lifetime.
 Our vet recommends treating weekly with Nosodes drops (dripped onto the mucous membranes of the mouth) until a single dose of each puppy vaccine (distemper and parvovirus) are given after 20 weeks of age, when the mother's milk antibodies have been depleted and the puppy's immune system has recovered from the rabies vaccine.
 When maternally derived antibodies are present, a vaccine is unable to cause an immune reaction, rendering the vaccine ineffective; therefore, the puppy receives the toxic adjuvants and gains no benefit from the vaccine.
 We will no longer offer our buyers the choice whether they would like us to have their puppy vaccinated at the well check (before pickup), or if they would like to continue Nosodes once per week until a single vaccination is performed by their vet after 20 weeks of age.
 If a buyer chooses to vaccinate their puppy, they are welcome to have their vet perform this service when they take their puppy for the well check.
 WDG feels strongly that vaccines are not necessary, and that the puppy has an immune system that will protect them against foreign invaders.
-Aspen has never been vaccinated, and has never been sick a day in her life.
-Luna will also not be vaccinated.
-Instead, we treated with vaccine nosodes.
+Aspen and Luna have never been vaccinated, and they have never been sick a day in their life.
+Instead, we treated with homeopathic nosodes.

 If a buyer chooses to continue vaccine nosodes, which we begin when the pups are 4 weeks old, we will purchase a bottle of nosodes to send with the puppy.